MCP Configuration

 Section titled “3.
 Use MCP Tools”Once connected, Cosine can use the MCP tools:

 You: List all files in my projects directoryCosine: I'll list the files for you.
-[Uses mcp_filesystem tool]Configuration File Location
+[Uses mcp_filesystem tool]Add MCP Servers with cos mcp add

 Section titled “Configuration File Location”MCP servers are configured in: